 Minimums Winner: Betterment wins with no minimum initial investment required.

 With a minimum initial investment of $5,000 Schwab Intelligent Portfolios has a higher minimum balance than many robo-advisors, with quite a few often coming in at $300 or less for initial investments.
 Betterment is one such robo.

 Betterment is more immediately accessible with no minimum initial investment required to start using their services.

 When it comes to fees, however, Schwab seems to be the easy victor.
 Schwab Intelligent Portfolios has no account management fees!
 For many investors, this makes up for the $5,000 initial investment required to get started.
 However, for more advanced financial advising there is a fees:

-- Schwab Intelligent Advisory combines the Schwab robo-advisor service with a human financial planner for a fee of 0.28% AUM on accounts with a minimum of $25,000 in assets.
+- Schwab Intelligent Portfolios Premium combines the Schwab robo-advisor service with a human financial planner for a $300 one time set up fee and $30 per month, regardless of account balance. fee of 0.28% AUM on accounts with a minimum of $25,000 in assets.